turingschool/mod-0-curriculum/session1/index.md

 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
 * Sessions will be recorded and posted in Slack
 * No computer yet?
 Don't fret for today.
 If you don't have a mac, please reach out to me!
-(David)
+(Eric Weissman/@ericweissman)

 ### Breakout Rooms